The hero and his comic-relief sidekick

 - And the interesting thing?
 The whole cacti "project" started with the desert levels of Super Mario Bros.
-2, which is practically a Marionized game of Doki Doki Panic a game with an Arabian theme.
+2, which is practically a Marionized version of Doki Doki Panic, a game with an Arabian theme.

 - In the original Spyro the Dragon, there were cacti all over the desert levels.
 Some of them would even shake themselves to get the soot off if you used your flame attack on them.